swatimaste00/E2B-Hands-On/Documentation/Scenario1-Inbound-to-SAPS4HANA/Step5a-Build-Deploy-ExtensionApplication/README.md

     ![plot](./images/postdeploy.png)

-9. Verify SAP Event Mesh Subscription and Instance creation.
+9. Verify SAP Integration Suite, Advanced Event Mesh Subscription and Instance creation.

     - In SAP BTP Enterprise account, you should be able to see the below details in Subcriptions and Instances.

         ![plot](./images/eventmesh-enterprise.png)

-10. Open the SAP Event Mesh application.
+10. Open the SAP Integration Suite, Advanced Event Mesh application.

     - If you are using SAP BTP Enterprise account, go to the Subscriptions tab and choose Event Mesh to open the application.

-    - If you are using SAP BTP Trial account, go to Instances tab, select the instance for SAP Event Mesh and choose View Dashboard.
+    - If you are using SAP BTP Trial account, go to Instances tab, select the instance for SAP Integration Suite, Advanced Event Mesh and choose View Dashboard.

 11. Choose **Message Clients** and then choose **Queues**.
-You will see the below message client and queue created in your SAP Event Mesh service instance.
+You will see the below message client and queue created in your SAP Integration Suite, Advanced Event Mesh service instance.

     ![plot](./images/msgclient.png)